openeuler-mirror/docs/docs/en/docs/Installation/installation-guideline.md

 ## Entering the Installation Page

 After the installation program starts, the main installation configuration page is displayed, as shown in  [Figure 6](#en-us_topic_0186390094_en-us_topic_0122145883_fig5969171592212).
-On the page, you can configure the time, language, installation source, network, and installation position.
+On the page, you can configure the time, language, installation source, network, and storage device.

 Some configuration items are matched with safety symbols.
 A safety symbol will disappear after the item is configured.
 Start the installation only when all the safety symbols disappear from the page.